Claude Code + BrowserAct: One Sentence Lets Your AI Agent Actually Drive a Browser

 └── research-repos.py

-The next call doesn't re-explore — I just list more repo URLs and the skill runs through them in seconds:
+The next call does not re-explore — I just list more repo URLs and the skill runs through them in seconds:

 Use the github-repo-research Skill to research the following repos and output Markdown + JSON: …

-What's actually valuable isn't the Python script in isolation — it's that the skill records how the data was sourced.
-Next time I swap the input list, I don't have to re-derive anything; if a field starts misbehaving, SKILL.md shows me which endpoint to debug.
+What is actually valuable is not the Python script in isolation — it is that the skill records how the data was sourced.
+Next time I swap the input list, I do not have to re-derive anything; if a field starts misbehaving, SKILL.md shows me which endpoint to debug.

-browser-act-skill-forge isn't the only way to write a skill.
-If you already know a target's API, write the script and a SKILL.md yourself and you're done.
+browser-act-skill-forge is not the only way to write a skill.
+If you already know a target's API, write the script and a SKILL.md yourself and you are done.
 Forge earns its place when the data source is uncertain — first run finds the endpoint or DOM pattern, validates it, persists it.
 The compression is in that first exploration; everything after is a normal script call.

 You can grab a free key on the BrowserAct site:

-A key doesn't grant a license to ignore a site's rules.
-Sensitive actions still pass through user confirmation — that's a feature.
+A key does not grant a license to ignore a site's rules.
+Sensitive actions still pass through user confirmation — that is a feature, not a limitation.

 Conclusion